roadwarriorslive/Pipulate/README.rst

 has to match the definition.
 Otherwise, its position is enough.

 --------------------
-How the parts snap together
+How parts like to snap together
 --------------------

 Some pretty cool concepts of bundling and unbundling of attributes between